12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Set a Schedule for Deep Work

-Set a schedule for deep work
+Setting a schedule for deep work is my personal favorite strategy.

 Try setting up a task goal and an hour goal for your everyday focus work.
 You can also encourage your employees to set a schedule for deep work by themselves.
-Encourage using the Pomodoro tracker which was very useful in my case.
+Encourage using the Pomodoro tracker, which was very useful in my case.

 This method is part of attention management and strategies for better time management.